 Search for availability and book one of our beautiful guest rooms

-We are delighted that work is starting on The Red Lion refurbishment and the transformation of this historic inn is underway.
-We will be ensuring your new pub is a lovely place to get-together with friends, family or colleagues, whether you’re looking for an after-work drink, a mid-week bite to eat or a hearty Sunday lunch.
+We are delighted that work has been completed on The Red Lion refurbishment and the transformation of this historic inn is finished.
+We will have tried to ensure your new pub is a lovely place to get-together with friends, family or colleagues, whether you’re looking for an after-work drink, a mid-week bite to eat or a hearty Sunday lunch.

 We commissioned a historic report when we purchased this listed building, nestled between the old George Hotel and a carriage arch leading to 108 High Street.
 It is thought the original building dates back to the 15th century, however it may be even older than that!